 In-house roasted beans

-Merit Coffee, Various locations | Often showcasing a different coffee roast, Merit has a wide selection of caffeinated delights.
+Merit Coffee, Multiple locations | Often showcasing a different coffee roast, Merit has a wide selection of caffeinated delights.
+Reader Cynthia U. recommends its Strawberry Matcha latte.

 What’s Brewing, Multiple locations | Visit its roastery and cafe for smooth lattes and nostaligic pinball machines.
 Pro tip: Pinball is only 25¢.

-Estate Coffee Co., 1320 E. Houston St. | This roaster hosts pop-up events throughout the year and if you’re visiting during the fall season, make sure to try its chocolate chip pumpkin muffin with your latte.
+Estate Coffee Co., 1320 E. Houston St. | This roaster hosts pop-up events throughout the year and supplies a lot of local cafes with espresso and drip options like Curator Coffee and Extra Fine.

 On-the-go joe

-Summer Moon, Various locations | Their iced Mocha Moon espresso drink cannot be beat.
+Summer Moon, multiple locations | Their iced Mocha Moon latte is pretty tasty.

 Southbound Coffee, 246 E. Cevallos | Good things come in pink trailers, we think that’s how the saying goes, right?
-Stop by this cute coffee station for your espresso needs.
+Stop by this cute coffee station for your espresso needs and pick up a pair of breakfast tacos from its neighbor, Rosas Kitchen.

 Where to write your novel

-PRESS Coffee Co., Muliple locations | Whether it’s the green house or their latest location, you’ll find a relaxing atmosphere to recharge.
-Fun fact: The table stands at the Castle Hills location are made out of old brake rotors.
+PRESS Coffee Co., multiple locations | Whether it’s the iconic green house or their latest location, you’ll find a relaxing atmosphere to recharge over a cortado.

-Local Coffee Founders, 302 Pearl Pkwy. | Tucked away in the Historic Pearl, you’ll find a retreat from the hustle and bustle of the city.
+Local Coffee Founders, 302 Pearl Pkwy. | Located in the Historic Pearl, you’ll find a retreat from the hustle and bustle of the city.
+Pro tip: Get here early to secure a table if you’re looking to work remotely or catch up with friends.

-Laika Cheesecakes & Espresso, Multiple locations | What better pairing with espresso than a slice of creamy cheesecake?
+Laika Cheesecakes & Espresso, multiple locations | Name a better pairing with espresso than a slice of creamy cheesecake?
+We’ll wait.

-Kiki’s Coffee & Spirits, 1100 Broadway | This new coffee spot is dog-friendly inside, and it also makes its own syrups in-house.
+Kiki’s Coffee & Spirits, 1100 Broadway | This hot spot is dog-friendly inside, and it also makes its own syrups in-house.
+Don’t forget to admire the art, you may see Kiki herself.

 Best bites